lorc/qtestsign/README.md

  - `strip.py`: Remove section header table and drop hash segment from the ELF image.

+ - `create_elf.py`: Create ELF image from a binary file.
+It is expected that entry point is located right at the beginning of the binary.
+Next, this new ELF file can be signed with `qtestsign.elf`

 ## License
 [qtestsign] is licensed under the [GNU General Public License, version 2].
 It is mostly based on the specification from Qualcomm's whitepaper _"Secure Boot and Image Authentication"_ (both